 What the Supreme Court’s decision on political immunity means for Trump – 2024-07-04 01:46:57

-The U.S. Supreme Court, whose conservative supermajority was consolidated by Trump’s nominees, on Monday granted the former president partial immunity from legal proceedings as he seeks to avoid an indictment by special counsel Jack Smith over his efforts to block the transfer of power after the 2020 election.
+The U.S. Supreme Court, whose conservative supermajority was consolidated by Trump’s nominees, on Monday granted the former president partial immunity from legal proceedings as he seeks to avoid an indictment by special counsel Jack Smith over his efforts to block the transfer of power following the 2020 election.

 For months, political analysts and court observers alike had been expecting the broad outline of this ruling: that presidents are entitled to considerable protection for their official acts.
 Yet Trump proclaimed it a victory.